Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 5/Elements of Software Quality Assurance.md

 - Change management : if change not properly managed, can lead to confusion and poor quality
 - Education : education of software engineers, managers, stakeholders
 - Vendor management :
+	  shrink-wrapped packages : microsoft office
+	  tailored shell : custom tailored to needs of purchaser contracted software : custom designed and constructed from specifications given by customer organization